davazp/lector/packages/lector/doc/react-redux-integration.md

-Using async-reader with React & Redux
+Using lector with React & Redux
 =====================================

 **This document is work-in-progress**